uwueviee/Sploit/README.md

 # SpaceStocc
 Open source networked space trading game

-JavaDoc for methods is located in /Documentation
+The JavaDoc for the methods in SpaceStocc can be found on the [javadoc site](https://pretzelca.gitlab.io/spacestocc/documentation/) or in the Documentation folder